Change

 Dating Violence and Danger

-• Dating Violence Statistics–Shocking look at the number of victims of dating violence from surveys about women dating.
+• Dating Violence Statistics–A shocking look at the number of victims of dating violence from surveys about women dating.

 • Teen Dating Violence–In this informative article from the Center for Disease Control you will learn about violence among teens while dating.

-• Dating Violence–Helpful page from the State of Michigan which offers information about the issues pertaining to dating violence.
+• Dating Violence–Helpful page from the State of Michigan that offers information about the issues pertaining to dating violence.

 Assault and Harassment